Last Updated on Jul 24, 2021

-Apple has introduced Live Photos since iPhone 6S and iPhone 6S plus series launched.
+Apple has introduced Live Photos since iPhone 6S and iPhone 6S plus series were launched.
 Since the beginning, I am a big fan of Live Photos.
-You all know the person the moving object image is to be a small video and it saves along with the sound.
-So far, Live Photo is not much practical.
-But it looks like the edition iOS 11 is the game changer for live pictures.
-Because the user can edit Live Photos and able to use advanced effects called Loop, Bounce, and especially attractive ‘Long Exposure in the latest iOS.
+You all know the moving object image is to be a small video, and it saves along with the sound.
+But, so far, Live Photo is not much practical.
+But it looks like the edition iOS 11 is the game-changer for live pictures because the user can edit Live Photos and use advanced effects called Loop, Bounce, and especially attractive ‘Long Exposure in the latest iOS.

-You don’t need download third-party long exposure app like Long exposure calculator or slow shutter speed camera Apps.
-You can shoot a long exposure picture with your iPhone.
+You don’t need to download a third-party long exposure app like a Long exposure calculator or slow shutter speed camera Apps.
+Instead, you can shoot a long exposure picture with your iPhone.
 The Snapchat and Instagram users might be familiar with Live Photos, but you probably don’t know how to take a long exposure picture in iOS.
-So you guys for all long exposure photography lovers I will show you entire process.
+So you guys, for all long exposure photography lovers, I will show you the entire process.

 Your iOS 11 running iPad and iPhone photos app is providing you long exposure effect.
-It is a technology usually only available on DSLR and expensive high-end camera.
-There are lots of travel buffs I have seen on Instagram who post their holiday beautiful Long Exposure photography like for public insta users.
+It is technology usually only available on DSLR and expensive high-end cameras.
+I have seen many travel buffs on Instagram who post their holiday beautiful Long Exposure photography for public insta users.

-Useful for all live Photos compatible latest iOS devices including XS Max/XS/XR/X/8Plus7/7Plus/6SPlus and iPad Pro.
+Valid for all live Photos compatible latest iOS devices including 11 Pro Max, XS Max, XS, XR, X, 8 Plus, iPhone 7, 7Plus, 6S Plus, and iPad Pro.

-Note: Unluckily, yet this feature won’t make compatible with iPhone 6, iPhone 6 Plus, iPhone 5S and remain all models.
+Note: Unluckily, yet this feature won’t make it compatible with iPhone 6, iPhone 6 Plus, iPhone 5S, and remain all models.

 Guide to Take a Long Exposure Photo with an iPhone without using DSLR Camera

-You can open iPhone camera from the lock screen (Swipe to the left), Home screen camera icon, and use 3D touch quick action options (Force touch on Camera app icon).
+- You can open the iPhone camera from the lock screen (Swipe to the left), Home screen camera icon, and use 3D touch quick action options (Force touch on the Camera app icon).

-Note: suggestion for the better result – you should use a tripod or place your phone on the regular place where no shaking your iPhone.
-Reason bouncing shot will not give you good quality long exposure effect.
+Note: suggestion for a better result – you should use a tripod or place your phone in the regular place without shaking your iPhone.
+Reason bouncing shot will not give you a good quality long exposure effect.

-Here I highly suggest you captured shot that moving the object for long exposure effect because you can be feeling long exposure better.
+Here I highly suggest you capture a shot that moves the object for a long exposure effect because you can feel long exposure better.

 So enjoy, take a Long Exposure shot with iPhone running iOS 11 or later and set it as stunning Wallpaper on the Lock screen.

-I have shoot long exposure photos on my iPhone 7 Plus jet black at my village.
+I have shoot long exposure photos on my iPhone 11 pro midnight green Phone at my village.
 The lack of water was moving, and the buffalos were still.
-You can see differences between live Photos and Long Exposure photos in given picture.
+You can see differences between live Photos and Long Exposure photos in the given picture.

-Useful Troubleshooting – If You’re getting an error live Photos effects not working and unable to apply effects then follow given tips.
+Helpful Troubleshooting – If You’re getting an error live Photo effects not working and unable to apply the impact, follow the given tips.

 You can share in iCloud Photo sharing, iMessage, attach in Mail, and add to notes, Whatsapp, publish on Facebook, share on Instagram, add to your Pinterest list, or whatever you would like to share your photography.

-Awesome and accessible to creating reveres cinematograph, but seems though deals with shaky hands.
+Awesome and accessible to creating reveres cinematograph, but it seems though deals with shaky hands.

 How to revert Long Exposure Snap into Live Photos or Loop or Bounce effect?

-To change effect in long exposure shot, you will have to open that picture and swipe up above to get other effects and choose a mode and wait for a while.
+To change the effect in a long exposure shot, you will have to open that picture and swipe up above to get other effects, choose a mode, and wait for a while.

-Let’s a look at the mentioned below list of the best places and moments to use long exposure photo with Apple iPhone.
+Let’s a look at the below list of the best places and moments to use long exposure photos with the Apple iPhone.

 The latest iOS Camera Long Exposure photography idea will help you to use brand new Motion Exposure feature more perfect

-Advice: whenever you are on holiday tour at that moment, please don’t take the risk to shoot dangers photography or sight seen because it could hit the photo catcher danger injury or sometimes happen death.
+Advice: whenever you are on a holiday tour at that moment, please don’t take the risk to shoot dangerous photography or sightseen because it could hit the photo catcher danger injury or sometimes happen death.

-Enjoy new fanatic Photoshoot on your iPhone and share best shot in the comments!
+Enjoy a new fanatic Photoshoot on your iPhone and share the best shot in the comments!